matteodem/meteor-easy-search/docs/blaze-components.md

 **Tips**

 * Only add an id parameter when you have 2 or more search components on the same index
-* Setting "reactive" to false can make the search faster

 ### esEach